aimms/documentation/datalink/datamap.rst

 DataLink reads and writes tables row by row.
 This requires that for each parameter all elements of its index domain must be in that row.
 This makes that parameters become dependent on the presence of columns corresponding to their index domain.
 So there is a **restriction** on what kind of tables can be mapped by the data map.

-We will say that all data in columns representing a set in AIMMS will be :under:`"Domain Columns"` , because this data will also be passed on as values for the index domains of the parameters.
+We will say that all data in columns representing a set in AIMMS will be **"Domain Columns"** , because this data will also be passed on as values for the index domains of the parameters.